clasiru/TCP_Scanner/README.md

 # TCP Scanner (TCPS)
 ## Simple Port Scanner for scanning TCP ports in target hosts

 This is a straightforward program created by using Python version Three.
 You can perform TCP port scanning against any host within Intranet, Extranet & Internet by this tool.
-This tool can scan according to a given port range or a custom port(s) list or a default port range.
+This tool can scan according to a given port range or a custom port(s) list or an inbuilt default port range.

 ## How to use this tool